dex4er/Starlight/README.md

 It might be better option to use on this system the server with explicit threads implementation, i.e. [Thrall](https://metacpan.org/pod/Thrall).

-For Cygwin the `perl-libwin32` package is higly recommended, because of [Win32::Process](https://metacpan.org/pod/Win32::Process) module which helps to terminate stalled worker processes.
+For Cygwin the `perl-libwin32` package is highly recommended, because of [Win32::Process](https://metacpan.org/pod/Win32::Process) module which helps to terminate stalled worker processes.

 # BUGS